marcus-hoy-hansen/swigh-score/README.md

 git clone https://github.com/marcus-hoy-hansen/swigh-score

-Go the folder, s and configure the scripts (compiling the C code on linux platforms):
+Go the folder and configure the scripts (compiling the C code on linux platforms and changing permissions of executables):

 cd swigh-score